-6.3 CONCEPT OF HUMAN RESOURCE PLANNING
+6.3 CONCEPT, PROCESS OF HUMAN RESOURCE PLANNING

 Human resource planning is basically a process of identifying the right person for the right job at the right time and at the right cost.
 Human resource Planning is the first step in the process of recruitment and selection of employees after a job analysis has been completed.
 From a broad organizational perspective, HR planning intends to achieve better customer satisfaction, quality enhancement aid improved employee motivation.
-From a functional perspective it aims to enhancing the employees motivation and commitment team spirit mutual trust and creativity.